-In 1971, UCLA assistant Denny Crum was hired as head basketball coach at the University of Louisville where he would lead the Cardinals to six final fours (1975, 1980, 1982, 1983, 1986) and two national championships.
+DENNY CRUM In 1971, UCLA assistant Denny Crum was hired as head basketball coach at the University of Louisville where he would lead the Cardinals to six final fours (1975, 1980, 1982, 1983, 1986) and two national championships.
 On March 24, 1980, the Cardinals became NCAA champions after defeating Crum's alma mater, UCLA.
 Six years later, Louisville would overcome Duke for a second title.
 Crum is one of only 14 coaches to achieve two or more national championships.
-In 30 seasons,

-Crum took the Cardinals to 23 NCAA tournaments, where they had an overall record of 43-23.
+In 30 seasons, Crum took the Cardinals to 23 NCAA tournaments, where they had an overall record of 43-23.
 In 1993, Crum became the second-fastest coach to reach 500 wins.
 In the 1980s, Crum was named National Coach of the Year three times and was awarded Metro Conference Coach of the year three times.
 In 1980, he was also named the Sporting News Coach of the Year, the Basketball Weekly Coach of the Year and the Basketball Weekly Man of the Year.
 In 1994, Crum was inducted into the Naismith Memorial Basketball Hall of Fame.
 In 2002, he received the Legends of Coaching award given by the John R. Wooden Award Committee.
-Crum resides in Simpsonville, Ky., with his wife Susan Sweeney Crum and co-hosts a local radio talk show with former University of Kentucky Head Coach Joe B. Hall called the Joe B. and Denny Show.
+Crum resides in Jeffersontown, Ky., with his wife Susan Sweeney Crum.